NYCiSchoolCS/think-python/Exercises/Unit2.md

 Challenge: Use only **2** `|` characters, **2** `+` characters, and **1** `-` character in your program.

-_Hint_: to print more than one value on a line, you can print a comma-separated sequence: `print '+', '-'`.
+_Hint_: To print more than one value on a line, you can print a comma-separated sequence: `print '+', '-'`.
 If the sequence ends with a comma, Python leaves the line unﬁnished, so the value printed next appears on the same line.
 ```
 print '+',
 print '-'